Rick Wysocki

 {{ end }}

-Note that we’re getting something different in our variable here: .Site.Params.post_image
+Note that we’re calling something different into our variable here: .Site.Params.post_image

 .
 What this block is saying is that if a featured_image hasn’t been called on a page, Hugo should go get a default image declared in your configuration file title post_image